amityadav/AWS-SAA-C02-Notes-2020/Course/Compute/EC2/README.md

 ### IAM Roles with EC2 - Lab

 * Roles avoid you to store credentials inside EC2 instances in order to communicate with other AWS services
-* Roles can be assigned after an EC2 instance it has been provisioned
+* Roles can be assigned after an EC2 instance has been provisioned
 * Roles are universal, you can use them in any region.

 ### [EC2 Instance Metadata](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html)